 In addition to working with students on campus, professional school counselors serve as consultants for school administrators, faculty, staff, parents, community leaders, and other professionals who work with and for students.
 The role of professional school counselors varies with the public school district and grade levels ranging from preschool through college and university.

-The School Counseling Certificate is open only to currently enrolled CFS students in good standing or recent CFS graduates whose degree requirements were congruent with current state standards for school counseling.
+The School Counseling Certificate is currently open only to enrolled CFS students in good standing or recent CFS graduates whose degree requirements were congruent with current state standards for school counseling.
 Loma Linda University students in the MS Counseling or MS degree in Marital and Family Therapy program may complete the School Counseling certificate program concurrently with their degree program.
 The application process for the certificate is separate, and acceptance is not automatic.

 - Minimum undergraduate grade point average of 3.0